 - The service provider has an agreement with the standalone non-public network.

 - A standalone non-public network has control plane and optionally user plane interfaces with one or more service providers.

-Editor's note: The list of interfaces between SNPN and service providers needs to be further clarified.
+At the minimum, 5GC within SNPN interfaces with the AUSF, UDM within the Service Provider.
+Presence of other interfaces depends on the NFs present in the SNPN and this is left up to deployment choice.

 - SNPN access mode in the UE as defined in Rel-16 is not required to be supported because the network selection is controlled via a configured list which includes both PLMN ID and combination of PLMN ID and NID.
+However, Rel-16 UE(s) with SNPN access mode is expected to be supported by this architecture in a backward compatible manner.

+Editor’s note: support for cell re-selection without SNPN AM in the UE is FFS.

 The solution is based on the following principles:

-- The UE has subscription with service provider identified with a service provider ID (SPID).
-The service provider identifier may be a PLMN ID or PLMN ID+NID.
+- The service provider identifier may be a PLMN ID or PLMN ID+NID.

+Editor’s note: need for SPID in addition to PLMN ID, PLMN ID + NID for this architecture to be scalable for all deployments is FFS.

-- When the service provider of the UE is a PLMN, the UE subscription data and credentials are stored at the UDM/AUSF of the PLMN.
+- When the service provider of the UE is a PLMN, the UE subscription data and credentials are stored at the UDM/UDR of the PLMN.
 This is represented in Figure 6.1.2-1, where UE#A has subscription with SP#1 and the UE is authorized to services provided by SP#1.

 - The stand-alone non-public network can provide local services to the UE using the local breakout architecture or provide access to the service provider services using the home-routed roaming architecture.